 1. What does “omnipotent” mean in simple terms?

-It means someone or something that has unlimited power and can do anything.
+It means someone or something with unlimited power—able to do anything.

 2. What is the difference between omnipotent and powerful?

-“Powerful” means having great strength or influence, while “omnipotent” means having unlimited and absolute power.
+“Powerful” means having great strength or influence, but it can still be limited.
+“Omnipotent” means having absolute, unlimited power.

 3. Can omnipotence have limits?

 Philosophers debate this.
-Some argue true omnipotence must include all logical possibilities, while others say it’s constrained by logic or moral good.
+Some argue that true omnipotence includes all logical possibilities, while others say it is constrained by logic or moral goodness.
+In everyday use, people often treat the word as absolute even though real-world power always has boundaries.

 4. Is omnipotent a positive word?